 In the Andy M. Stewart song "The Orphans' Wedding", a happy marriage is brutally interrupted when a government official informs husband and wife that that they are, in fact, siblings.

-The line "You can fool with your brother, But don't mess with a missionary man" implies that the singer has at least had thoughts in that direction, whether or not she's actually done anything.
+The line "You can fool with your brother, But don't mess with a missionary man" in the chorus of the Eurythmics song "Missionary Man" implies that the singer has at least had thoughts in that direction, whether or not she's actually done anything.

 "Sister" by Prince.
 Apparently, incest is all it's cracked up to be.